Teaching

 Psychology 371 (Intro to Psychological Statistics), San Francisco State University 2004

 This course is part of a year-long series covering statistics and research methods that is required for undergraduate psychology majors.
 I have been an instructor for this course at three different universities with varied demographics, but my experience has been similar: I have immense fun teaching this course because I relish sharing how I find statistics and research methods to be relevant to everyday life.
+I haven’t taught this course for a long time, though, and currently my teaching focus has been on Psychology 531 which is a graduate class.

 Clinical Supervision of Psychology Graduate Students, University of Virginia 2006-2011